Noroff-FEU-Assignments/cross-course-project-gorsol89/README.md

 Javascript

 Images used on this website:
-- Images of the jacets provided from Noroff
+- Images of the jackets provided from Noroff.
 - Images from Unsplash.com
 - AI Generated images from Midjourney.
 Some of the images from Unsplash.com is merged with the productimages so that appears to be real persons to wear the jackets.